zeta-chain/docs/docs/developers/omnichain/tutorials/nft/frontend.md

 Goldsky is a subgraph indexer that uses GraphQL to query events from your contract.
 Write a query that fetches all `Transfer` events.
 You're interested in transfers that were sent to or from a specific address.
-In the bory of the query specify the fields your're interested in.
+In the body of the query specify the fields your're interested in.

 The function to fetch NFT makes a GraphQL request to the subgraph to fetch the